 - How is the CSC managing indoor spaces during programs?

-- The CSC has identified several indoor spaces including our classroom, deck, program room, and office for safe distance inside.
+- The CSC has identified several indoor spaces including our classroom, deck, program room, and office that allow for safe distancing inside.
 Groups will stay within their assigned space for the duration of their camp.
 During inclement weather, the campers will participate in activities in these designated areas.

 - Will campers be required to wear face coverings?